Ednam

 The village was formerly in Roxburghshire.
 Its name is a corruption of the Anglo-Saxon "Edenham", i.e. the town on Eden Water.
+In the late 1090s, Edgar, King of Scots, granted Thor Longus land at Ednam, where developed a farming community.

 Near the village is a knoll called The Piper's Grave.
 It is named after a legend that a local piper once went searching for fairies in the hill, and was never seen again.